AGX18/pokedex/readme.md

-# Pokedex
+# Pokedex CLI
-Pokedex  in a command-line REPL. used the incredible PokéAPI to fetch all of the data using GET requests.
-A Pokedex is just a make-believe device that lets us look up information about Pokemon - things like their name, type, and stats.
+A command-line Pokedex written in Go.
+This tool interacts with the public [PokeAPI](https://pokeapi.co/) to fetch Pokémon data and caches results locally to reduce redundant API calls.

+## Features

+- Search and explore Pokémon regions, locations, and Pokémon entries.
+- In-memory caching with expiration to optimize API usage.
+- Command-line interface with basic commands like `map`, `explore`, and `inspect`.
+- Concurrent-safe cache using goroutines and `sync.RWMutex`.

-## Commands
+## Available Commands
 - exit: Exit the Pokedex
 - help: Displays a help message
 - map: Fetches the map of locations